thinkful-ei-panda/DSA_sorting_gage/answers.md

 to start you you would want to split into 3 piles [a -> l] [m - > s] [t -> z] get all a's, sort based on the 1st 3 letter (more is needed) and so on

+or at less that how i use to do it back when i use to be a library page. so i guess a little like quick sorting